soudev/knowledge.mine/stuff/frontend_html5.md

 --

+* [Drawingboard.js](http://leimi.github.io/drawingboard.js/) - a simple canvas based drawing app that you can integrate easily on your website.

+--

 * [[GitHub] maroslaw / rainyday.js](https://github.com/maroslaw/rainyday.js) - Simulating raindrops falling on a window (use canvas)

   * [Creating a Realistic Rain Effect with Canvas and JavaScript | Flippin' Awesome](http://flippinawesome.org/2013/09/23/creating-a-realistic-rain-effect-with-canvas-and-javascript/)